rally-carlos/notes/stackedit/Scratch/Artifactory ACL Issue.md

 Inconsistencies

-There is unexpected behavior on some when pulling from artifacts from Rally's Artifactory
+There is unexpected behavior on some artifacts when pulling from Rally's Artifactory's virtual repos.
+The expected behavior is to update the mirror/cache based on
 ```
 ❯ docker pull docker.io/ubuntu
 ...